kkwong02/CMPUT404-assignment-css-hell/README.md

 For 1.html
 * Changed the `h2` tag to `h3` for chapter titles to match the other two books.
+* Added a caption to the cover image.

 For 2.html
 * Moved the ids for the chapters to the header itself, rather than an empty paragraph above the chapter